OpenCTI-Platform/connectors/internal-enrichment/first-epss/README.md

-# OpenCTI Internal Enrichment Connector FIRST EPSS
+# OpenCTI FIRST EPSS enrichment connector

 <!--
 General description of the connector